Skip to Main Content

 Check out our Open Educational Resources guide for information on finding and using openly licensed images, video, text, software and more in your assignments.

-While you're finding references, you need to critically think about whether they are appropriate to use in your assignment.
-You may be asked to use Scholarly or Peer Reviewed material to support your arguments.
+While you are finding references, you need to think about whether they are appropriate to use in your assignment.
+You may be asked to use Scholarly, Academic or Peer Reviewed material to support your arguments.